tarantool/doc/doc/enterprise/audit.rst

 Closed HTTP ports
 -----------------

-Tarantool Enterprise accepts HTTP connections on a specific port, configured with ``http_port: <number>`` value
+Tarantool accepts HTTP connections on a specific port, configured with ``http_port: <number>`` value
 (see :ref:`configuring Cartridge instances <cartridge-config>`).
 It must be only available on the same host for nginx to connect to it.